Developer Guide

 On the other hand, the implementation of the unmark function takes user input as 2 arguments,

-.
+the command word being unmark.
 The second argument is an task index, denoting the index of task the user wishes to mark as incomplete.

 The format is as follows:

-mark t/TASK_INDEX s/PERFORMANCE_SCORE
+mark t/TASK_INDEX s/PERFORMANCE_SCOREunmark t/TASK_INDEX

 Given below is an example scenario and how the mark function works at each step.